Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange quantum magnets

 To solve the self-consistent theory, we need to compute $\overline{Q}(\tau)$ in Eq.~(\ref{defQb}) at this fixed point.
 The scaling dimension of the spin operator $\mbox{dim}[\vec{S}]$ can be computed by standard RG methods order-by-order in $\epsilon$, but we encounter an unexpected simplification.
 Because of the quantized Berry phase (Wess-Zumino-Witten) term, the renormalization of the coupling $\gamma$ is given only by the wavefunction renormalization, and this fixes the scaling dimension of the spin-operator at the non-trivial fixed point of the $\beta$ function: we find \cite{Vojta2000,Sachdev2001} \beqn \mbox{dim}[\vec{S}] =\epsilon/2, \eeqn exact to {\em all\/} orders in $\epsilon$.
 This implies the correlator

 Finally, we impose the self-consistency condition in Eq.~(\ref{defQ}) at least at the level of the exponent.
 Comparing Eqs.~(\ref{Qgamma}) and (\ref{Qexact}), we conclude that the self-consistent value is $\alpha=1$.
 Note that this value is well outside the domain of applicability of the $\epsilon$ expansion, given Eq.~(\ref{epsalpha}).
-Nevertheless, given that Eq.~(\ref{dimS}) has been obtained to all orders in $\epsilon$, we can be confident of the result: it only requires the continued existence of the non-trivial fixed point of the $\beta$ function at $\epsilon$ of order unity.
+Nevertheless, given that Eq.~(\ref{dimS}) has been obtained to all orders in $\epsilon$, the only requirement for the validity of Eq.~(\ref{Qexact}) is the continued existence of the non-trivial fixed point of the $\beta$ function at $\epsilon$ of order unity.
 The self-consistent spin correlator is therefore

 Comparing with the large $M$ result in Eq.~(\ref{rqm7}), we find perfect agreement between the large $M$ and RG exponents.